How to Add a Post to a Page in WordPress: Everything You Need to Know About Publishing New Content

 Adding a Featured Image

-A featured image is a picture that will appear on search engines or when sharing the post on social media platforms.
+A featured image is a picture that will appear on search engines or when sharing a post on social media platforms.
 It attracts visitors, increases content value, and improves SEO rankings.

 To add a featured image, head to Settings -> Post -> Featured image -> Set featured image.
 You’ll be directed to the Media Library, where you’ll be able to pick an image.